 Franklin County Recreation Park | Rocky Mount

 A one-acre fishing pond is surrounded by about 150 acres of outdoor activities at Franklin County Recreation Park.
-Playgrounds, disc golf, miles of shaded trails, picnic shelters, ball courts and fields, horseshoe pits, and an amphitheater make it a treasured resource for the community and visitors alike.
+Playgrounds, miles of shaded trails, picnic shelters, ball courts and fields, horseshoe pits, and an amphitheater make it a treasured resource for the community and visitors alike.

 Lake Spring Park | Salem

 Mingle with the wildlife at Lake Spring Park.
 Specifically, the resident ducks love attention.
 Children 12 and younger are also welcome to fish the lake and it's a great spot for an afternoon picnic with goodies from a nearby restaurant in Downtown Salem.

 Highland Park | Roanoke